James "Jim" Muttini

 Jim was known for his kindness, humor, and generous spirit.
 He built a long and respected career as a union sheet metal worker, contributing to several notable projects, including the Sears Tower in downtown Chicago, Woodfield Mall in Schaumburg, Illinois, and the Kohl Center in Madison, Wisconsin.

 Outside of work, Jim lived life fully and with curiosity.
 He was a master scuba diver and enjoyed kayaking, motorcycle riding, bike riding, fishing, and RV travel.
 He was also a proud Green Bay Packers shareholder and loved cheering on his team.
-His creative talents were many—he worked with stained glass, was a woodturner, and taught himself to play both the harmonica and the banjo.
-He built a canoe and a banjo, and even crafted the interior of a home, reflecting his creativity, craftsmanship, and love of the outdoors.
+His creative talents were many: he worked with stained glass, was a woodturner, and taught himself to play both the harmonica and the banjo.
+He built a canoe and a banjo, and even crafted the interior of his family's home, reflecting his creativity, craftsmanship, and love of the outdoors.

 Jim had a deep passion for adventure.
 He participated in the Paddle and Portage, MDA Harley-Davison Ride for Life, and embraced life as a hobby farmer.
 He also found joy in life’s simpler pleasures, including gardening, baking, and making homemade pasta.